topannur101/caldera-cosmic/resources/views/livewire/tasks/task_module_summary.md

 - Tasks → Users (assigned_to, created_by)

 ### Permission System (Action-Based)
-- `team-manage` - Add/remove users from teams
 - `task-assign` - Assign tasks to other people
-- `task-delete` - Delete tasks
-- `task-create` - Create tasks in any team (for leaders), default: own teams only
+- `task-manage` - Create and delete tasks in any team/project (for leaders)

 ## Routes Structure
 ```